Reference: Postulate Mechanics

 VIEWPOINT

-The viewpoint is the frame of reference the self uses to view things.
+Viewpoint is the frame of reference the beingness is using to view from.
 It is closely tied with individuality.
 The viewpoint determines a person’s reality, which includes the sense of his location in space, and what he thinks of himself.
 The viewpoint can become fixed, but a person can always unfix and change it.
 [Life]

 —W—